Finding The Perfect Emergency Water Storage Tank

-Water is the source of all life on Earth.
+Because water is the source of all life on Earth.

-Without it, anything living dies.
+• Without it, anything living dies

-Without it, there would be no civilizations.
+• Without it, there would be no civilizations

-No people, no plants, no animals.
-No chance of survival.
+• No people, no plants, no animals

-Nothing but inorganic stone and wind.
+• Nothing but inorganic stone and wind

 Water is the-most-essential resource known to man.

-- It’s easily contaminated
+• It’s easily contaminated

-- It evaporates over time
+• It evaporates over time

-- Dehydration kills
+• Dehydration kills

 When disaster strikes, it often takes out municipal water systems and electricity grids first.

-Both of which are needed to keep municipal water running.
 And if that goes down, your access to clean drinkable water goes out the window.

 Unless, of course, you have stored water at home.